-Ask the respondent to select the category (crop or livestock) which, in the operator's opinion, represents the largest portion of this operation's gross value of sales for the reference year.
-If the operation had no sales in the reference year, choose crops if the value of cropland on the operation exceeds the value of any livestock.
+Ask the respondent to select the category (crop or livestock) which, in the operator's opinion, represents the largest portion of this operation's gross value of sales.
+If the operation had no sales, choose crops if the value of cropland on the operation exceeds the value of any livestock.
 Otherwise, choose livestock.